makehumancommunity/makehuman-static-website/content/MPFB/FAQ/ensure_correct_version.md

 title: "How do I make sure I have the correct version installed?"
 date: 2017-10-17T15:26:15Z
 draft: false
+description: "How to check which version of MPFB is installed in Blender and fully remove a stale install when upgrades aren't applied as expected."
 ---

 Sometimes Blender gets confused in regards to what addon version is installed.
 This is especially happens if you have a) upgraded the blender version and then